Wildlife corridor: Urban wildlife corridors

-Users
+Wildlife corridor usage

+Corridor users

 Most species can be categorized into one of two groups: passage users and corridor dwellers.

-Passage users occupy corridors for brief periods.
-These animals use corridors for such events as seasonal migration, juvenile dispersal or moving between different parts of a large home range.
+Passage users occupy corridors for brief periods, meaning they can cross the corridor over a few hours.
+Passage user use corridors for such events as seasonal migration, juvenile dispersal or moving between different parts of a large home range.
 Large herbivores, medium to large carnivores, and migratory species are typical passage users.

 Corridor dwellers, on the other hand, can occupy a corridor for several years.
 Species such as plants, reptiles, amphibians, birds, insects, and small mammals may spend their entire lives in linear habitats.
 In such cases, the corridor must provide enough resources to support such species.

-Types

-Habitat corridors can be categorized based on their width, with wider corridors generally supporting greater wildlife use.
-However, the overall effectiveness of a corridor depends more on its design that its width.
-The following are three main categories of corridor widths: